This is the first stage of our training and is required to progress to Stage 2, the certificate stage.

 You are introduced to our integrative approach to therapy.
 Various methods of inducing hypnosis are taught so you develop a flexible approach, we believe this is important as no single approach will suit all clients, or indeed all therapists.

 All clients bring expectations with them to therapy, while the permissive approach may be effective for some clients, others will respond much better to traditional methods of inducing trance.

 Our approach is that therapy should be adapted to fit the client rather than the client being forced to adapt to the therapy.
 This flexible, eclectic approach is followed through in later stages of training to give you a broad-based psychotherapeutic framework.

-There are four short essays (1000 words each) and completion of the SCARF self-reflection document; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
+There are two essays (1500 words each) and completion of the SCARF self-reflection document; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
 You will also be required to submit a recorded case study of utilising hypnosis with a peer which helps us to support you in your practical work.

 The Four Modules of Stage 1:

 Module 1 - Understanding, Creating and Using Hypnosis